pconrad-fb/ghost-in-the-machine/README.md

 - Chat window
 	+ &lt;textarea> plus an iframe?
 	+ 2 &lt;textarea>s?
+	+ Has to be a way for Abigail to pause and think, if the user keeps typing it's added to a queue of unprocessed input And then Abby can reply at her leisure
+    + Maybe when the user types it resets a timer
 - Eliza engine
 	+ Plenty of basic rules
 	+ Core substitutions